Christopher Hitchens

 Hitchens was critical of aspects of American foreign policy, including its involvement in Vietnam, Chile, and East Timor.
-However, he supported the United States in the Kosovo War.
+However, he supported the United States in the Kosovo War, Bosnian War, and other interventions.
 Hitchens emphasised the centrality of the American Revolution and Constitution to his political philosophy.
-He held complex views on abortion: being ethically opposed to it in most instances, and believing that a foetus was entitled to personhood; while holding ambiguous, changing views on its legality.
+He held complex views on abortion: being ethically opposed to it in most instances, and believing that a foetus was entitled to personhood, while holding ambiguous, changing views on its legality.
 He supported gun rights and supported same-sex marriage, while opposing the war on drugs.
 (Note: I asked him if he'd be up for writing a column on gun control.
 He told me that he'd love to.
 But he wanted to let me know up front that he was opposed to controls.)
-Beginning in the 1990s, and particularly after 9/11, his politics were widely viewed as drifting to the right, but Hitchens objected to being called 'conservative'.
-During the 2000s, he argued for the invasions of Iraq and Afghanistan, endorsed the re-election campaign of US President George W. Bush in 2004, and viewed Islamism as the principal threat to the Western world.
+Beginning in the 1990s, and particularly after 9/11, his politics were widely viewed as drifting to the right, but Hitchens objected to being called 'conservative' and maintained he was a 'leftist'.
+During the 2000s, he argued for the invasions of Iraq and Afghanistan, endorsed George W. Bush for President in 2004 and Barack Obama in 2008, and viewed Islamism as the principal threat to the Western world.

 Hitchens described himself as an antitheist and saw all religions as false, harmful, and authoritarian.
 (Note: I am [not a] part of the generalised agnosticism of our culture.
 I am not even an atheist so much as I am an anti-theist ... all religions are versions of the same untruth ... the influence of churches, and the effect of religious belief, is positively harmful ... cradle-to-grave divine supervision; a permanent surveillance and monitoring ...
 I am [not] privy to the secrets of the universe or its creator ... even [the best of the theisms] are complicit in this quiet and irrational authoritarianism.)
 He endorsed free expression, scientific scepticism, and separation of church and state, arguing science and philosophy are superior to religion as an ethical code of conduct for human civilisation.
-Hitchens notably wrote critical biographies of Catholic nun Mother Teresa in The Missionary Position, Bill Clinton in No One Left to Lie To, and American diplomat Henry Kissinger in The Trial of Henry Kissinger.
-Hitchens died from complications related to oesophageal cancer in December 2011, at the age of 62.
+Hitchens authored 18 books on faith, religion, culture, politics, and literature.
+He notably wrote critical biographies of Catholic nun Mother Teresa in The Missionary Position, Bill Clinton in No One Left to Lie To, and American diplomat Henry Kissinger in The Trial of Henry Kissinger.
+Hitchens died from complications related to esophageal cancer in December 2011, at the age of 62.